 The GRE is not required for MFA applicants.

-Admission decisions for Fall 2023 will be made and applicants will be notified in early March 2023.
+Admission decisions for Fall 2024 will be made and applicants will be notified in early March 2024.
+Admission decisions for Fall 2023 have been made and applicants have been notified.

 Submitting your application